fhir-typescript/fhir-typescript/README.md

 # Install NPM packages as needed
 $ rush update

+# Bump the versions in package.json according to version policy
+$ rush version --bump

 # Do a clean rebuild of everything
 $ rush rebuild

 # Rebuild just core projects
-$ rush rebuild --only tag:core
+$ rush rebuild --to-version-policy ftsVersionPolicy

 # Work on one project
 $ cd ./core/r4